cihusss/dfaf/README.md

-# DFF - dynamic flex ad framework
+# DFF: dynamic flex ad framework

 The goal of this project is to make html5 ad creation/implementation better in every way.